HenryLi-0/spark/README.md

 - see [`updatelogs`](</updatelogs/>) for long writing about ideas and stuff!
 - see [`JOURNAL.md`](</JOURNAL.md>) for a condensed version for hack club (this is what i input into the site and they autogenerate that file)

-"having a cnc mill in your bedroom seems like a pretty good idea"